KovvuriPujithaSriya/FUTURE_PE_01/README.md

-# FUTURE_PE_01
+FUTURE_PE_01

-# AI Website Copy Generator for Local Businesses
+AI Website Copy Generator for Local Businesses

-## Business Selected
+Business Selected

-**Crest Travels – Travel Agency**
+Crest Travels – Travel Agency

----

-## Objective
+Objective

-The objective of this task is to use Prompt Engineering techniques to generate professional website content for a local business and create a functional website using AI-powered tools.
+This project demonstrates the use of Prompt Engineering to generate professional website content for a local business and create a fully functional website using AI tools.

----

-## Tools Used
+Tools Used

 - ChatGPT
 - Lovable
 - GitHub

----

-## Business Description
+Business Description

-Crest Travels is a travel agency that helps customers plan memorable journeys through customized travel packages, flight bookings, hotel reservations, and holiday planning services.
+Crest Travels is a travel agency that provides customized travel planning, domestic and international tour packages, flight bookings, hotel reservations, and holiday planning services.

----

-## Prompt Used
+Prompt Used

-### Prompt Version 1
+Prompt Version 1

 Create a professional and modern travel agency website called Crest Travels.